pranshugaba/hugo-website/content/dev/i-broke-my-arch/index.md

 ---
-title: "I broke my Arch system"
+title: "I broke my Arch System"
 subtitle: "I updated my system, and now I only see a black screen"
 summary: "I updated my Arch system, and all I would get is a black screen.
 I fixed it by rebuilding some AUR packages."